Territorial Prelature of Santa Lucia del Mela: History

 The territory on which the church of Santa Lucia was founded was originally a part of the diocese of Troina.
 When that diocese was suppressed it became part of the diocese of Messina (1090), and then part of the diocese of Patti (1131).

-The office of capellanus major Regis existed by 1148, when Joannes de Nusco is found in that capacity, though he is not attached to any particular place, but served in the royal court at the head of the royal chapel.
+The office of capellanus major Regis existed by 1148, when Joannes de Nusco is found in that capacity, though he is not attached to any particular place, but served in the royal court at the head of the royal chapel (the main sicilian Royal chapel was the Cappella Palatina of the Royal Palace of Palermo).

-Eestablishment of the Prelacy
+Establishment of the Prelacy

 During the vacancy in the Churches of Patti and Lipari, following the death of Bishop Stephanus (1180 – 1199), the Emperor Frederick II established a royal chapel at Santa Lucia in 1206, using his authority as apostolic legate.
 He established Gregorius Mastaccio, his capellanus major, with all the quasi-episcopal rights, privileges, and powers as belonged to the diocese of Patti.
 In Sicilian councils, the abbot (prelate) holds a position after the archbishops and bishops, but before any of the other abbots in the kingdom.

 The episcopal palace, situated on the main square and with a garden attached, was a gift from King Philip III to Abbot Simone Rao (1602–1616) by an act of 8 November 1613.

 Abbot Girolamo Riggio (1585–1589) presided over a diocesan synod in 1590.
 Abbot Antonio Franco (1616–1626) held a diocesan synod in 1618.
 On 1 September 1679, Abbot Simone Impellizzeri (1670–1701) held a synod for the Territorial Prelacy of Santa Lucia del Mela.